High blood sugar is also called high blood glucose, or hyperglycemia.

 - Decide how often you need to check your blood sugar at home.

-If your blood sugar is higher than your goals for 3 days and you do not know why, check your urine for ketones.
+If your blood sugar is higher than your goals over 3 days and you don't know why, check your urine for ketones.
 Then call your health care provider.

-Hyperglycemia - self-care; High blood glucose - self-care
+Hyperglycemia - self care; High blood glucose - self care; Diabetes - high blood sugar